 Students can drop a class by removing it from their schedule before the drop/add deadline, within the first ten days of class.
 The class will be entirely removed from their schedule and transcript.
 Removing a class after this point, through the 9th week of the semester, will be a withdrawal and a “W” will appear as a grade for the class on their transcript.
 Please note that students cannot drop below 12 credits for full-time status.
 Please refer to the Registrar’s academic calendar for deadline information here.

-Information regarding repeating/retaking a course can be found in the on-line undergraduate Bulletin under the section titled “Multiple Registrations for the Same Course”.
-Please click here.
+Please visit our Retake Information page.
+Information regarding repeating/retaking a course can also be found in the on-line undergraduate Bulletin under the section titled “Multiple Registrations for the Same Course”.